Dinitz theorem

-In combinatorics, the Dinitz theorem (formerly known as Dinitz conjecture) is a statement about the extension of arrays to partial Latin squares, proposed in 1979 by Jeff Dinitz, and proved in 1994 by Fred Galvin.
+In combinatorics, the Dinitz theorem, formerly known as the Dinitz conjecture, is a statement about the extension of arrays to partial Latin squares, proposed in 1979 by Jeff Dinitz, and proved in 1994 by Fred Galvin.

+Statement

-The Dinitz theorem is that given an n × n square array, a set of m symbols with m ≥ n, and for each cell of the array an n-element set drawn from the pool of m symbols, it is possible to choose a way of labeling each cell with one of those elements in such a way that no row or column repeats a symbol.
+The Dinitz theorem states that, given an $n \times n$ square array, a set of $m$ symbols with $m \ge n$, and for each cell of the array an $n$-element set drawn from the pool of $m$ symbols, it is possible to label each cell with one of the elements of its set in such a way that no symbol is repeated within any row or any column.
+The resulting array is a partial Latin square: if all the cell sets happen to be the same set of $n$ symbols, the labeling is an ordinary $n \times n$ Latin square.